klauern/ownershit/README.md

 #### Available Default Settings

+Within the `defaults` block, you can configure:

-- `default_wiki` - Enable/disable wikis for all repositories
+- `wiki` - Enable/disable wikis for all repositories
-- `default_issues` - Enable/disable issue tracking for all repositories
+- `issues` - Enable/disable issue tracking for all repositories
-- `default_projects` - Enable/disable GitHub projects for all repositories
+- `projects` - Enable/disable GitHub projects for all repositories
+- `delete_branch_on_merge` - Automatically delete head branches after pull request merge

 #### How It Works

-1. **Global Defaults**: Set default values at the top level of your configuration
+1. **Global Defaults**: Set default values in the `defaults` block of your configuration
 2. **Per-Repository Overrides**: Specify values at the repository level to override defaults
 3. **Inheritance**: If a repository doesn't specify a value, it inherits from the default
 4. **Nil Behavior**: If no default is set and no repository value is provided, no change is made